bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/retire-an-application.md

 ### Delete any objects remaining in related services
 You may have resources that are indirectly connected to your application, such as:

-* Rocketchat channels and integrations (webhooks)
-  * To delete an **integration** (webhook), click the Administration link that is above the left navigation bar (it looks like three vertical dots), then Workspace, then Integrations.
-Select the integration and scroll to the bottom of the form.
-Click the 'Delete' button.
-  * To delete a **Rocket.Chat** room or channel, as above, click the Administration link that is above the left navigation bar, then Workspace, then 'Rooms'.
-Select the room.
-In the right navigation, scroll to the bottom of the form and click 'Delete'.
-Only a room owner can delete a room.
-This operation cannot be undone.
 * Remove or update documentation in public or private-facing websites.
 * If you've requested for other BCGov resources or Common Components, please also request for resource and access remove with the corresponding teams.
-Some of the common ones are Single Sign-On (SSO), S3 storage, Common Hosted Email Service (CHES) or the Common Hosted Form Service (CHEFS), etc. You can find a list of them for reference from the [Saas Directory](https://digital.gov.bc.ca/cloud/services/saas/directory/).
+Some of the common ones are Single Sign-On (SSO), S3 storage, Common Hosted Email Service (CHES) or the Common Hosted Form Service (CHEFS), etc.
 ---
 ---
 ## Related pages